Jasmeet-1998/Mock-Crud-API-s/creds_bay/ReadMe.md

 '/credsBay/api/agent/loan/new'

 Access- Agent Only ,
- though , Admin have all the info regarding every user they can use the customer_id and agent_id to create a new loan request also.
+ though , Hypothetically Admin have all the info regarding every user they can use the customer_id and agent_id to create a new loan request also.

  send raw data in body as JSON Object
 {
      "customer_id":"String",
      "interest":Number,
      "agent_id":"String",
-     "tenure":Number(in months)
+     "tenure_in_months":Number(in months)
 }

 NOTE->